Hooper-Renwick School

-The Hooper-Renwick School is located in Lawrenceville, Georgia, and was Gwinnett County, Georgia's only Black public high school in the 1950s to 1960s, until the end of segregated education in the county.
+The Hooper-Renwick School is located in Lawrenceville, Georgia, and was Gwinnett County, Georgia's only black public high school in the 1950s to 1960s, until the end of segregated education in the county.
 Hull Elementary was the county's only Black elementary school during this same time period.
 The Hooper-Renwick School merged with the Gwinnett County School system in the 1960s and has since served a variety of other purposes within the Gwinnett County Public School System.
-Plans are currently underway to transition the building into a library and Black history museum.
+The building has now been transformed into a library and Black history museum.

 History

 The Gwinnett County Public School System was created in 1870 and the Lawrenceville Public School System was created in 1893., with the two systems consolidating in 1948.
 There were a number of Black public and parochial schools in the county's history, however beginning in the late 1910s there was a movement throughout the school system to consolidate schools and resources, maintaining a segregated system.
 In 1951 there were 13 public schools in Gwinnett County for Black students, all of which were considered "substandard."
 After consolidation, there remained two newly built buildings that served all Black students in the county: Hooper-Renwick High School and Hull Elementary.
 Gwinnett County passed a bond in 1955 which funded $130,158 for the construction of the current 18-room Hooper-Renwick School Building.

 The Hooper-Renwick School dates back to 1871 on Honeysuckle Street in Lawrenceville.
 It originally served elementary students and was called Lawrenceville Elementary.
 In 1943 it was relocated to its current location an enlarged from one room to three.
 In 1945 it was renamed and began to serve all grade levels, first through twelve, in a twelve room building on 15 acres.
 The school was named for to prominent members of the local Black community: "Uncle" Mack Renwick, an educational advocate who helped fund the school, and Marshall Hooper, the school's principal.